 Invest in a helmet– in my opinion a helmet is one of the most essential pieces of kit you will purchase and use.
 However some debate around whether helmets create a false sense of security or act as a barrier into cycling still remain.
 According to the Royal Society for the Prevention of Accidents 40% of cycling accidents involve head injury.
 I definitely feel safer in a helmet and if you’re learning to cycle your chances of having minor mishaps are greatly increased.

 There is no rush to use cleats- When I first started sharing my cycling journey on Instagram I got a lot of comments about my choice to cycle in trainers.
 People asking what shoes I cycled in, telling me I would be a better cyclist when I learn to use cleats, asking me why I don’t use cleats, and telling me I should use cleats.
 It all became very overwhelming and at times upsetting.
 Two years into my journey I still go between cleats and trainers with a ‘toe clip’ pedal.
 In all honesty I’m a much braver, more relaxed and happier cyclist in the latter.
 I don’t believe using cleats makes me, personally, a ‘better’ cyclist because I often hold myself back mentally and become very tense.
-When riding on busy roads in London I NEVER use cleats because it is so stop start (even on the cycle paths), there is the risk of pedestrians stepping into cycling lanes and I don’t trust myself to clip out quick enough.
+When riding on busy roads in London I rarely use cleats because it is so stop start (even on the cycle paths), there is the risk of pedestrians stepping into cycling lanes and I don’t trust myself to clip out quick enough.
 When cycling in safe spaces I use cleats.
 It is ultimately YOUR choice.
 If you don’t mind the wobbles, the scrapes and the falls then getting stuck straight in with cleats might be for you, but if you don’t feel brave enough that is ok too.
 If you aren’t wanting to go straight in with cleats but want a pedal that helps keep your foot in place I recommend some of the Rockrider strapless bike toe clips from Decathlon priced at £4.99.
 These are a great way to build up to cleats and feel much more secure and safer than flat pedals.

 Adjust your seat height– Having a comfortable seat height can help avoid injury, aches/pains and help you feel more confident and less wobbly.
 Finding the right seat height can take lots of tweaking.
 With your bike leaning against a wall or getting a friend/partner/housemate to hold your bike, position your pedal beneath you at the furthest extent from your body (if you imagine a clock this would be a 6 o’clock position).
 Place your heel onto the pedal and if your seat height is correct your leg should be straight with no/minimal bend in the knee, keep adjusting your seat height until you reach this.
 Once you think you’ve reached that height try placing your foot back into it’s normal cycling position and you should now have a slight bend in your knee of around 30 degrees (you may need to play around with the height some more depending on what shoes you cycle in).
 If you feel like you are reaching for your pedals, your legs are locking out/straight in the 6 o’clock position, your hips don’t feel stable or you feel wobbly in the saddle then try gradually lowering your seat until you feel more comfortable.
 Bike fits are a great way of maximising comfort, speed and efficiency but many may not be offering this service during the lockdown period so trial and error is one way to get comfortable.